Sarngapani/SmartParkingUsingDeepLearning/README.md

 # SmartParkingUsingDeepLearning
-Abstract.
-Modern, efficient parking methods are therefore a must within the cities demanding modern infrastructural solutions.
+**Abstract:** Modern, efficient parking methods are therefore a must within the cities demanding modern infrastructural solutions.
 To illustrate this, the proposed solution, “Smart Parking using Deep Learning," employs technology of sophisticated object detection.
 We used YOLO V8, which incidentally is one of the most powerful algorithms out there and has a superb track record when it comes to the speed and efficiency of the detection of objects on images.
 In this system, we used the Python language, and there are several libraries of Python that are used in this system, as follows: CV2, OpenCV for video processing, Pandas for data operations, and NumPy for performing the numerical calculations.
 Our technique is an optimally placed camera capturing visuals in real time in a parking lot.
 Next are the YOLO V8 and OpenCV computation of these pictures and the CV2 to look for open parking spaces.
 While in the case of Pandas, the data is sorted logically so that space identification is efficient, here computation is fast.
 The proper structure of the proposed smart parking system should reduce the time used in search of adequate parking bays significantly.
 This assists in decreasing the flow of traffic in the parking lots.
 Due to flexibility, this system can be applied in various situations, such as an airport, a shopping mall, and so on.
 Thus, the idea of our project is that AI can be engaged in urban infrastructure to enhance people’s lives.
-⦁	Introduction
+⦁	**Introduction**
 ⦁	Introduction to project
 Thus, it is critical to monitor and manage parking on the background of the further growth and development in urban areas.
 To meet this need we have our project known as Smart Parking, this just enhances the Google maps for parking experience, the program uses object detection to find a parking space.
 This has prompted the research on improved algorithm and technology to decrease amazingly the time drivers use to look for a parking space.
 Therefore, the traffic circulation in all the city transport systems operating under Smart Parking will be optimised.